 Beginning on the day after you reach minimum retirement age, payments you receive are taxable as a pension or annuity.
-Report the payments on Form 1040, lines 4a and 4b.
+Report the payments on Form 1040 or 1040-SR, lines 4c and 4d.
 See Pub.
 575, Pension and Annuity Income.

 See Pub.
 525, Taxable and Nontaxable Income.